unibo-dtm-se/course-slides/content/dvcs-basics/_generator.md

 25. Add the remote `origin` to your local repository
     + `git remote add origin https://github.com/YOUR_USERNAME/modular-calculator.git`

-26. Set the upstream for the `master` branch
-    + `git branch --set-upstream-to=origin/master`

-27. Push the local repository to the remote
+26. Push the local repository to the remote, while simultaneously _setting the upstream_
-    + `git push`
+    + `git push -u origin master`
     + you may be asked to authenticate with your _username_ and the _personal access token_ (as password)

-28. Check the status of the repository on <i class="fa-brands fa-github"></i> via your browser
+27. Check the status of the repository on <i class="fa-brands fa-github"></i> via your browser

+28. Do some more _commits_, locally...

-29. Do some more commit locally and push them to the remote
+29. ... and __push__ them to the remote
+    + just `git push` is sufficient from now on

 ---